sphinx-doc/sphinx/doc/config.rst

    .. versionadded:: 1.3

-.. confval:: numfig_prefix
+.. confval:: numfig_format

-   A dictionary mapping ``'figure'``, ``'table'`` and ``'code-block'`` to strings that are used for prefix of figure numbers.
+   A dictionary mapping ``'figure'``, ``'table'`` and ``'code-block'`` to strings that are used for format of figure numbers.
 Default is to use ``'Fig. %s'`` for ``'figure'``, ``'Table %s'`` for ``'table'`` and ``'Listing %s'`` for ``'code-block'``.